EduID-Mobile/Architecture-and-Requirements/eduid-service-extensions.md

 In user mode the service returns service information for the requesting user.
 The service information presented in the response can be used by a client for determinatiting the protocols provided by a service using the protocol discovery.

 In order to obtain the user services a client MUST send a GET request.
-This request MUST be authorized with a MAC token using the user access token.
+This request MUST be authorized using either a JWT or a MAC token using the user access token.

 The service responds only to authorized users.
 The response contains four entries: